 What do we mean when we say that someone is a key opinion leader (KOL)?
 That they are an expert in their field?
 That they are a frequent publisher or speaker?
 That they influence clinical practice through positions with international or national organisations?
-Is an opinion leader someone who has extensive social connections with their peers through which they exert influence?
+Is an opinion leader someone who knows importance of social networks and has extensive social connections with their peers through which they exert influence?
 Or someone held in high esteem by their peers?
 I’d argue that all of the above are important when identifying and engaging with KOLs.
 In this blog, however, I want to look at one particular dimension of opinion leadership; social connectivity and network analysis, and how these relate to KOL identification and engagement.

-Information and influence in social networks
+Information and influence in importance of social networks

 The social relationships between people are important in the development and spread of new ideas because of two principles:

 - Rather than make up their own minds when presented with information, individuals look to their social network to decide whether to adopt a new idea or not.

 - Information and ideas flow through a population of people through social interactions.

 Key opinion leaders are those who are connected, either directly or through intermediaries, to many others in a network.
 Their social connectedness means they receive new and diverse information and ideas and are therefore more knowledgeable than others.
 Their own thinking and ideas also have greater reach within a social network.

 Social network analysis – the study of the relationships between individuals – is therefore a brilliant tool for identifying, understanding, and engaging with, KOLs.
 Social networks are not just some dry theoretical construct but a vital force in the development and acceptance of new ideas and thinking.
 To demonstrate the importance of social relationships in the development and spread of ideas, we’re going to look at how the most important scientific theory ever came to be developed.

 Edmund Halley, Isaac Newton and Newton’s three laws of motion